Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Comparison and Discussion

 \subsection{Univariate versus Multivariate Models}

-We have presented four different models for platelet demand forecasting that can be divided into two groups: univariate and multivariate.
+We have presented five different models for platelet demand forecasting that can be divided into two groups: univariate and multivariate.
 Univariate models, ARIMA and Prophet, forecast future demand based only on the demand history.
-The ARIMA model only considers a limited number of previous values, while the Prophet model incorporates the historical data, seasonality and holiday effects into the demand forecasting model and improves the forecasting accuracy by approximately 10\% compared to ARIMA with two years of data.
-This highlights the impact of weekday/weekend and holiday effect in the platelet demand variation.
-As we discussed in Section \ref{ProblemDef}, there is a weekday/weekend effect for platelet demand, which is not (directly) captured in the ARIMA model.
+Although the ARIMA model only considers a limited number of previous values for forecasting the demand, retraining it every day, week or month leads to a slight performance improvement.
+The Prophet model incorporates the historical data, seasonality and holiday effects into the demand forecasting model which results in an improvement in the forecasting accuracy by approximately 10\% compared to ARIMA.
+This highlights the impact of weekday/weekend and holiday effects in the platelet demand variation.
+As we discussed in Section \ref{sec:Trends}, there is a weekday/weekend effect for platelet demand, which is not (directly) captured in the ARIMA model.

-Multivariate models, on the other hand, incorporate clinical indicators as well as historical demand data for demand forecasting.
-We use lasso regression to select the dominant clinical indicators that affect the demand.
-Lasso regression examines the linear relationship among the clinical indicators and their influence on the demand.
-However, as presented in Fig. \ref{fig:Corr}, there are several correlations among the clinical indicators.
-There may also be nonlinear relationships among these clinical indicators that cannot be captured by a linear regression model.
-These issues motivate us to use a machine learning approach, LSTM networks, that also accounts for the nonlinearities among these variables.
-Moreover, an LSTM network is capable of retaining the past information while forgetting some parts of the historical data.
-Table \ref{tab:Model Comparisons} summarizes the train and test errors for all the models.
-As we can see from the table, LSTM and lasso models outperform other methods, owing to the addition of the clinical indicators.
-However, one should be cautious using an LSTM model since it has higher time and memory complexity in comparison to other methods.
+Multivariate models, on the other hand, incorporate clinical predictors as well as historical demand data for demand forecasting.
+We use lasso regression to select the dominant clinical predictors that affect the demand.
+Lasso regression examines the linear relationship among the clinical predictors and their influence on the demand.
+However, as presented in Figure \ref{fig:Corr}, there are correlations among the clinical predictors.
+There may also be nonlinear relationships among these clinical predictors that cannot be captured by a linear regression model.
+These issues motivated us to use two machine learning approaches, random forest and LSTM network.
+Random forest is capable of capturing nonlinearities among variables and its forecasting method of averaging past values provides some contrast to LSTM network's modelling approach.
+An LSTM network can also account for nonlinearities among variables.
+Moreover, an LSTM network is capable of retaining past information while forgetting some parts of the historical data.
+As we can see from Table \ref{tab:errors}, in general, random forest, LSTM network and lasso regression have low forecast errors for different training window sizes, owing to the inclusion of the clinical predictors.